Special Values of Anticyclotomic L-functions Modulo \lambda: Introduction

 In 2004, Cornut and Vatsal generalized in \cite{cor-vat} the above mentioned work of Vatsal to totally real fields.
 Numerous technical complications arise due to the fact that a more general number field $F$ is considered.
 However, the basic arguments are ultimately the same, as the authors invoke deep theorems of Ratner \cite{ratner} on uniform distribution of unipotent orbits on $p$-adic Lie groups to deduce the desired result.

-In 2003, Vatsal extended the results and methods of \cite{vatsal1} to study the variation of the $\lambda$-adic absolute value of $L^{\mathrm{al}}(g,\chi,1)$ as a function of $\chi$, where $\lambda$ is a fixed prime of $\bar{\mathbb{Q}}$ with residue characteristic $l$.
+In 2003, Vatsal extended the results and methods of \cite{vatsal1} to study the variation of the $\lambda$-adic absolute value of of the algebraic part of $L(g,\chi,1)$ as a function of $\chi$, where $\lambda$ is a fixed prime of $\bar{\mathbb{Q}}$ with residue characteristic $l$.
 The object of this paper is to generalize this work to totally real fields while removing most of the restrictions on $N$, $p$, $D$ and $l$ $($Theorem \ref{mainthm}$)$.
 We use the improved formalism developed in \cite{cor-vat} to achieve this purpose.

 We now give a brief account of the results in this work.
 Let $\pi$ be an irreducible automorphic representation of $GL_{2}$ over a totally real field $F$ corresponding to a cuspidal Hilbert modular newform $g$ of level $\mathcal{N}$, trivial character and parallel weight $(2,...,2)$.
 The Hecke eigenvalues of $g$ are denoted by $a_{v}$ $(T_{v}g=a_{v}g)$.
-Let $\mathcal{P}$ be a prime ideal of $F$ such that $\mathcal{P}$ lies over an odd rational prime $p$.
-Let $l$ be a rational prime, and denote by $E_{l}$ the $l$-adically complete discrete valuation ring containing the Hecke eigenvalues of $g$, $\lambda$ its maximal ideal and $E_{\lambda}$ the residue field $E_{l}/\lambda$.
-To simplify the exposition of the introduction, we assume that $l\neq p$ although we should mention that the case $l=p$ does not give rise to significant complications.
-Let $\chi$ be a ring class character of $K$ of conductor $\mathcal{P}^{n}$ such that $\chi=1$ when restricted to $\mathbb{A}^{*}_{F}\subset\mathbb{A}^{*}_{K}$.
-We assume that the prime to $\mathcal{P}$ part of $\mathcal{N}$ is relatively prime to the discriminant $\mathcal{D}$ of $K/F$.
+Let $K$ be a totally imaginary quadratic extension of $F$ with discriminant $\mathcal{D}$.
+We fix a prime ideal $\mathcal{P}$ of $F$ such that $\mathcal{P}$ lies over an odd rational prime $p$ with inertia degree one and consider ring class characters of $K$ of $\mathcal{P}$-power conductor which are trivial when restricted to $\mathbb{A}^{*}_{F}\subset\mathbb{A}^{*}_{K}$.
+We assume that the prime to $\mathcal{P}$ part of $\mathcal{N}$ is relatively prime to $\mathcal{D}$.
 We also impose sufficient conditions to make the sign in the functional equation of $L(\pi,\chi,s)$ equal $+1$ for all but finitely many characters $\chi$ of the type considered above.